Meaningful Movies Ballard

 *RSVP appreciated, not required

 Every 3rd Thursday we will be screening a documentary related to sustainability at the Center for Spiritual Living Ballard.
-In April we will be showing Mission Blue, a documentary that follows oceanographer Sylvia Earle's campaign to save the world's oceans from threats such as overfishing and toxic waste.
+In June, to honor Juneteenth, we will be showing The Big Payback, a film examining the history, challenges and small successes in procuring reparations for Black Americans.

 Intermission is sponsored by Mighty-O Donuts, Seattle's First & Only all natural donut shop.